murgurgulor/the-murgurgu-lore/src/site/notes/Liminal Horror/How to Play the Game.md

 Liminal Horror is a game in the NSR (New School Revolution) genre: a genre that focuses on games where the character's background and circumstances are important to the game, the rules are light and secondary to the fiction, and players are required to solve problems with clever thinking rather than looking at their character sheet to see which ability will solve it for them.
 Liminal Horror's rules are based off Into the Odd.
 Other games that are based on Into the Odd are Cairn and Electric/Mythic Bastionland.

 # What is on the Character Sheet
-Your character is composed of the following elements:

 ### Ability Scores
 There are three ability scores: Strength (STR), Dexterity (DEX), and Control (CTRL).
 Each is ranked between 3 and 18, and you determine your starting score by rolling 3d6.
 Whenever you perform a risky action, you roll a Save for the appropriate ability score: Strength for actions that require force, brawn, or that test your vitality.
 Dexterity for actions that require speed, finesse, and accuracy.
 Control for actions that require willpower, charisma, and mental stability.